In his 66 years of life, Michael Crichton totally transformed the landscape of sci-fi pop culture.

 Now, more than a decade since his death from cancer, Crichton's work is still changing the way we see the world around us.

-Season 2 of Westworld, HBO's adaptation of his movie of the same name, premiered April 22nd.
-Jurassic World: Fallen Kingdom, the second movie in an intended trilogy inspired by his wildly popular novels Jurassic Park and The Lost World, comes out June 22nd.
-And Crichton's historical fiction novel Dragon Teeth, a paleontology adventure story, was published posthumously last year.
+The third season of Westworld, HBO's award-winning series adaptation of his movie of the same name, is set to premiere in 2020.
+The third movie in the Jurassic World trilogy, inspired by Crichton's wildly popular novels Jurassic Park and The Lost World, is on the horizon for 2021.
+Crichton's historical fiction novel Dragon Teeth, a paleontology adventure story, was published posthumously in 2017 and is slated for a TV adaptation; Andromeda Evolution, a sequel to his apocalyptic novel The Andromeda Strain, comes out November from author Daniel H. Wilson.

 He was published in The New York Times at age 14